Ayr

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Ayr is below the national average.
-The median income is $51,032 and the average income is $62,167.
-This contrasts with Rest of Qld's figures where the median income is $53,146 and the average income is $66,593.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Ayr would be approximately $56,089 (median) and $68,328 (average) as of September 2025.
-According to the 2021 Census, household, family, and personal incomes in Ayr all fall between the 16th and 28th percentiles nationally.
-Income brackets indicate that the predominant cohort spans 29.5% of locals (2,615 people) in the $1,500 - 2,999 category, aligning with the surrounding region where this cohort likewise represents 31.7%.
-Housing costs are modest, with 88.1% of income retained, but the total disposable income ranks at just the 21st percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that in Ayr, median income is $51,032 and average income is $62,167.
+This is below the national averages of $53,146 (median) and $66,593 (average) for Rest of Qld.
+Based on Wage Price Index growth from financial year 2023 to September 2025, estimated median income in Ayr would be approximately $56,089 and average income $68,328.
+According to the 2021 Census, incomes in Ayr fall between the 16th and 28th percentiles nationally.
+The predominant income cohort is 29.5% (2,615 people) earning between $1,500 - 2,999 per fortnight.
+Housing costs are modest with 88.1% of income retained, but total disposable income ranks at the 21st percentile nationally.

 Frequently Asked Questions - Income